abworrall/glassware/arduino/README.md

-Note that if a pin has nothing attached to it, it will generate some random signal; and when there is a big voltage change on one pin, the other pins will follow suit.
+Note that if a pin has nothing attached to it, it will generate some random signal; and when there is a big voltage change on one pin, the other unwired pins will follow suit.
 There isn't a simple way to tell when a pin has a real analog signal, vs. when it is unwired.

 Any similar analog circuit should work fine here, as long as it generates a similar range of voltages at the analog pin.